 We estimate NetSuite’s consulting as average and their support as a bit below average.

 Internal efficiency is low and appears to be decreasing.
-In fact, considering how expensive NetSuite has become, its lack of improvement in OneWorld and the poor quality of its newer products bring up a number of questions regarding the efficiency of NetSuite’s internal operations.
+Considering how expensive NetSuite has become, its lack of improvement in OneWorld and the poor quality of its newer products bring up several questions regarding the efficiency of NetSuite’s internal operations.

 NetSuite was never particularly innovative but offered an easy to use the product that came around at the right time.
 NetSuite has been more of a marketer than a technology innovator.
 NetSuite also has a powerful backer in Oracle, and this has helped open doors and push its rather average software into a better-known area that it would have if it did not have Oracle as a backer.